 Children, age 12-17, have PTSD symptoms similar to adults.

 Post-Traumatic Stress Disorder (PTSD) in the Military

 Post-traumatic stress disorder is common in the military with 30% of those who spend time in a combat zone developing the disorder.
 Unfortunately, those in the military are less likely than average to get help for PTSD as they feel, mistakenly, that it is a sign of personal weakness.
 Those in the military also fear a negative impact on their career if they get help for post-traumatic stress disorder.
 A person does not have to be involved directly in a casualty-related event in order to develop PTSD.
-For some, any kind of work done in a combat zone can be traumatic.
+For some, Military Sexual Trauma (MST) or any training or combat zone activity can be traumatic.